to_travel_through_digital_space_you_need_a_

 [advisors:] Michele Elam, Jennifer Stonaker, Helen Chen, Katie Dieter, Grace Toleque

-[thesis summary:] This research study analyzes how Blck modding reshapes digital spaces into personal sanctuaries for Blackness to fully manifest.
+[thesis summary:] This research study analyzes how Black modding reshapes digital spaces into personal sanctuaries for Blackness to fully manifest.
 Black modding is characterized by the intentional efforts made by Black video game players to change video game content, such as an avatar’s appearance and functionality, to cultivate a more pleasurable video gaming experience where Blackness is appreciated through detail and consideration.
 By integrating back into existence the Black aesthetics erased or unaccounted for in video game development, Black players modify their games to feel better about how Blackness exists in the digital worlds video games make accessible to them.
 This makes Black modding a liberatory act based on the reclamation of Black pleasure when framed by the larger fight for justice and liberation, which resonates with what adrienne maree brown calls “pleasure activism.”
 Black modding is a form of Black pleasure activism: it is a Black gamer’s reclamation of their whole, happy, and satisfiable Black selves in digital spaces.
 To frame this argument, I utilize three qualitative research methodologies and artistic methods to investigate the human–to-digital world connection as a dialectic of Black players confronting and choosing to counter erasure when playing video games, specifically in life simulators like The Sims.

 [timeframe:] Sep 2023 — Jun 2024